 Is this supposed to be a small miracle as Jesus reveals his ability to see into the future or see what is up ahead of them in the village where the colt was tied up?
 If so, it doesn’t exactly rank up there with walking on water of raising the dead.
 If you are the Son of God, this is more of a parlor trick than some grand miracle.
 Or is this some hint that Jesus had actually pre-arranged all this in a very earthly manner, replete with some encoded secret password so the owners will know it’s OK to let some strangers take off with their animal?
 And if so, is this supposed to show how deliberate Jesus is being about marching toward his own death in Jerusalem?
 Or is it supposed to show us both that Jesus had pre-arranged all this and that he was purposely playing into Old Testament prophecy for the arrival of the Davidic King in the Holy City?

 Take your pick—each has about as much going for it as the next.
 But in no case do I find a lot of inspiration in this little sub-scene of fetching the colt.
+(And I have graded a LOT of student sermons on these texts and never yet have I seen a student spend a lot of time on this part of the story—and many have done this—to any great effect homiletically!)
 And anyway, if Jesus was so intent on playing into long-expected Old Testament prophecies, why does he at the same time so manifestly not play into what the people were expecting?

 As you can see, I have far more questions about this story than answers!
 But sometimes questioning the familiar opens up an opportunity to approach it with fresh eyes.
 The truth of what we call Palm Sunday is that this is not a simple celebration that happened long ago to give latter-day Christians a chance to whoop it up with some palm fronds every year a week before Easter.

 Instead this is a story fraught with some mystery.